omsai/andorian-hotkeys/README.md

 ------------
 *Google Chrome* is recommended, since it is used for development and testing.
 Please report any issues you may encounter with other browsers.
+Mozilla Firefox works but is not ideal since, unlike Chrome and Explorer, it prompts for Windows credentials when accessing Intranet resources.

 1. Install [Autohotkey](http://www.autohotkey.com/download/)